kadendavis866/CS321_Lab4/README.md

 very short height compared to other tree data structures, such as the binary search tree.
 Since the time it takes to add and search a tree data structure is based on the height of a tree, a shorter height makes for efficient operations.

+When working with such a large amount of data, saving memory is also a concern.
+To make our BTree take up less memory, we convert the input into a binary form before storing it in the BTree.
+Since there are only four different chemical bases that make up DNA, we only have four possible strings that we will be storing in our BTree.
+This is convenient because we can represent each of the bases as a two-digit binary number, which reduces the memory that each character uses from 1 byte (an ASCII character) to 2 bits.
+Since we are storing these characters in sequences, we can group them together using the "long" primitive data type.
+A long has 64 bits of storage, but one bit is reserved for the sign of the number so we can store up to 31 DNA bases in a single long.
+For this reason, the maximum allowed sequence length *k* for this project is 31.

 TESTING:

 This program was primarily tested by comparing out output to the example outpus that were provided to us.
 Once our output matched